ibm-cloud-docs/bare-metal/view-bandwidth-graphs.md

 * Go to your console's device menu.
 * Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage users** classic infrastructure permission, can adjust the permissions.

-For more information about permissions, see [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).

 ## Viewing your bandwidth graphs
 {: #bm-viewing-bandwidth-graph}